chris-townsend/PP4-Kitchen_Tales/README.md

 ### Design

-The site has a very simple and clean design which was purposely chosen in order to keep in theme with the site's goal. i.e. invoking a sense of calm in the user and reducing stress when it comes to everyday cooking.
+The website was intentionally given a very straightforward and minimalistic style in order to stay on theme with the site's objectives.
+The simple design allows the user to intuitively navigate around the site.

 ***